-A sequential-access FIND operation can be used to position to records from a file of any organization.
+A sequential-access FIND operation can be used to position to records from a file of any organization, and is the only type of FIND operation that can be used for magnetic-tape sequential files.
 The target of a sequential-access FIND operation is the next record, as established by a previous CONNECT or REWIND stream operation or a FIND or GET record operation.